-Jatbula Trail is a 62km, grade 4 hike located in the Nitmiluk National Park, Northern Territory.
-The hike should take around 5 days to complete.
+Jatbula Trail is a 62km, grade 4 hike in the Nitmiluk National Park, Northern Territory.
+This hike typically takes 5 days to complete.

 Warning